CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Introduction

-To bridge the divergent technical paths in Figure \ref{fig:overall_framework} by balancing the flexibility of tool use with the rigor of scientific processes, the Agentic Workflow has emerged as a more advanced organizational paradigm\citep{li2025designing,feng2025earth}.
-This paradigm leverages sophisticated orchestration to guide agents through a structured, collaborative process, thereby ensuring analytical transparency while retaining the ability to dynamically compose toolchains.
-Initial explorations in the geospatial domain have begun to adopt this approach \citep{bhattaram2025geoflow}.
-However, the preliminary implementations suffer from notable limitations.
-First, they rely excessively on the generalized capabilities of LLMs for planning.
+More recently, agentic workflows have emerged as a solution to bridge these divergent technical paths, blancing tool flexibility with the strict requirements of scientific workflows \cite{li2025designing,feng2025earth}.
+By orchestrating agents through structured processes, this paradigm ensures analytical transparency while retaining the ability to dynamically compose toolchains.
+Although early geospatial works have explored this direction \cite{bhattaram2025geoflow}, it still suffers from notable limitations.
+First, they rely excessively on the generalizaion capabilities of LLMs for planning.
 Although LLMs possess extensive general knowledge, their outputs, optimized for universality, often lack the requisite specificity and depth for specialized scientific domains.
 An operational agent must be infused with the tacit knowledge, operational heuristics, and industry standards of domain experts, a capability underdeveloped in existing workflows.
-Second, they predominantly follow a static plan-once, execute-sequentially model, rendering them brittle in the face of runtime failures caused by data or environmental factors.
-Third, current workflow agents typically operate without a persistent memory mechanism and, therefore, cannot learn from past successes or failures as some generalized agents \citep{shinn2023reflexion}, limiting their potential for continuous intelligence growth.
+Second, they predominantly follow a static plan-once, execute-sequentially model, making them fragile when faced with runtime failures caused by data or environmental factors.
+Third, current workflow agents typically operate without a persistent memory mechanism and fail to learn from past successes or failures as some generalized agents \cite{shinn2023reflexion}, limiting their potential for continuous intelligence growth.

 To systematically address the challenges mentioned above, this paper introduces a novel RS agent framework and a corresponding evaluation benchmark.
 The framework, centered on a dynamic and evolutionary agentic workflow, is designed not only to execute tasks efficiently, but also to evolve into a continuously improving domain expert.
 Our core contributions are fourfold: